Tastes Traditional and Unusual

-Lived “best 20 years of her life” as a magazine editor for two life style and decoration magazines -Vizyon, Vizyon Dekorasyon - Hulya knows the Istanbul life style by heart.
-During those years she developed an irreversible interest on food.
-Invested her time extensively on food, it became an inseparable part of her life.
+Having lived the “best 20 years of her life” as a magazine editor for two lifestyle and decoration magazines, Vizyon and Vizyon Dekorasyon, Hulya knows the Istanbul lifestyle by heart.
+During those years, she developed an irreversible interest in food and invested her time extensively on it - food became an inseparable part of her life.
 She read and wrote on food culture, as much as she cooked and shared the fun with family and friends.
-She had her own culinary show “Lezzet Yolu-” on a major TV channel which was the first tv program to combine cooking with different facts on food.
-She contributed to various magazines like The Guide Istanbul and keeps writing for an art magazine -Milliyet Sanat Dergisi- on food for the last 12 years.
-Hulya was the field coordinator of the Istanbul episode of ‘Food Lover's Guide to the Planet', a documentary for Gourmet magazine and broadcast by National Geographic TV.
-She is Istanbul correspondent of Chicago based Passport Newsletter.
-Has a book called “Dilim Gülümsüyo!” on food culture and is working on the second one.
-She also teaches at "magazine editing" at Bilgi University.
+Her major network TV show, “Lezzet Yolu”, was the first program to combine cooking with different facts on food.
+She also contributed to various magazines, such as The Guide Istanbul, and has continued to write on food for an art magazine, Milliyet Sanat Dergisi, for the last 12 years.
+Hulya was the field coordinator of the Istanbul episode of "Food Lover's Guide to the Planet", a documentary for Gourmet magazine, broadcast by National Geographic TV.
+She is the Istanbul correspondent of Chicago-based Passport Newsletter, has published a book called “Dilim Gülümsüyo!” on food culture, and is working on a second book.
+She also teaches magazine editing at Bilgi University.

-Renan was born and raised in Istanbul and the nearby Island of Buyukada, where cooking and eating were the most important part of family life.
-She has had a diverse career in culinary arts having worked with chef Kenji Kume in a Japanese restaurant in Istanbul while she was studying film and television at Bilgi University.
-After university Renan worked in the restaurants of several restaurants at five-star hotels in Istanbul where she developed her organizational skills in the kitchen.
-From here she joined a new Anatolian restaurant to help with its launch, an experience that broadened her knowledge of the many food traditions of Turkey.
+Renan was born and raised in Istanbul and the nearby island of Buyukada, where cooking and eating were the most important part of family life.
+She has had a diverse career in culinary arts, having worked with chef Kenji Kume in a Japanese restaurant in Istanbul while she was studying film and television at Bilgi University.
+After university, Renan worked in the restaurants of several five-star hotels in Istanbul, where she developed her organizational skills in the kitchen.
+Thereafter, she joined a new Anatolian restaurant to help with its launch, an experience that broadened her knowledge of the many food traditions of Turkey.
 She also joined the production company of a popular documentary on Turkish cuisine called "Sultans of the Kitchen" as a production coordinator.
-Today, Renan lives on the Asian side of Istanbul, where she regularly visits Kadikoy Market for fresh vegetables and for her year-old daughter.
+Today, Renan lives on the Asian side of Istanbul, where she regularly visits Kadikoy Market for fresh vegetables and for her young daughter.